algreshilov88/X2O-Zynq-software/jtag/xvc/user/README.md

 `make`
 or
 `make ioctl`
 will compile xvcServer.c in ioctl mode.
-This uses the USE_IOCTL compilation flag to cross-compile the relevant ioctl xvcServer.c source code.
+This uses the USE_IOCTL compilation flag to compile the relevant ioctl xvcServer.c source code.
 The program will be named xvcServer_ioctl.

 Running
 `make mmap`